Control 4.6: Grounding Scope Governance

 - Configure endpoint filtering to allow or deny specific SharePoint site URLs

 Note: DLP enforcement must be enabled at the environment level.
-Makers receive immediate feedback when attempting to add blocked knowledge sources.
+Makers typically receive feedback when attempting to add blocked knowledge sources, but enforcement messaging in Copilot Studio has shown latency historically; verify in your tenant.

 Endpoint Filtering